-Routine maintenance may include landscaping and aesthetic maintenance such as grass, tree and shrub care, wetland plant care, re-seeding and mulching, slope stabilization, grass mowing, pruning, filling and repair of gully erosion, repair of shoreline, animal control, removal of invasive vegetation and minor sediment cleaning.
+Routine maintenance may include landscaping and aesthetic maintenance such as grass, tree and shrub care, plant care, re-seeding and mulching, slope stabilization, grass mowing, pruning, filling and repair of gully erosion, animal control, removal of invasive vegetation and minor sediment cleaning.
 It also may include removal of debris, trash, sediment, vegetation and other matter that impedes or threatens to impede stormwater functioning or structural integrity.